openjdk/guide/src/index.md

 Note that you can have several `@run` tags in the same test with different command line options.

-JTReg also have support for labeling tests with keys using the `@key` tag.
+jtreg also have support for labeling tests with keys using the `@key` tag.
 These keywords can then be used to filter the test selection.
 For instance if you have a UI test which needs to display a window you'll want to make sure the test harness doesn't try to run this test on a system which doesn't support headful tests.
 You do this by specifying

     @key headful